ABOUT

 Project Attica brings communities together using artivist activities that combine art and activism in an effort to strengthen the cultural bonds that unite them.
 We activate spaces in neighborhoods with art-based opportunities that allow people to express the social justice issues that they are passionate about.
 We believe in using art as a tool for sparking conversations, activating spaces, and inspiring people around us to contribute unique experiences to their fellow community members who participate in our workshops.

 Project Attica welcomes all communities to join our artivism activities.
-Since 2011, we have primarily engaged with Black, Latino, and immigrant communities in New York City.
+Since 2011, we have primarily engaged with Black, Latino, and immigrant communities in New York City, Colombia, Mexico, and Canada as well.

-This is especially true for communities in underserved communities where the opportunities for making art are so limited which further marginalizes the youth and families who live there.
-We want Black and Brown communities and immigrant communities to dig into their roots and celebrate their resilience.
+Opportunities for making art are so limited in Black Indigenous People of Color (BIPOC) communities that we aim to artify that condition and give it an artivist spirit.
+We create with youth and families inviting them to dig into their roots and celebrate their resilience.
 Project Attica allows us to take the tools of art and social justice to bring people together.
 To bring a sense of social justice activism coupled with the therapeutic benefits of art-making to communities that are constantly under attack is to allow for collective healing and increased understanding.
 This is what we seek to accomplish as an organization.

 Mission